Tom Kha Gai (Coconut Milk Chicken Soup)

 So naturally, being an avid recipe developer meant that I was going to be recreating that luxurious Tom Kha Gai I had at the hotel in my own kitchen! 😎

-After testing my recipe a couple of times, and perfecting it over a few house-smelling-absolutely-phenomenal-in-the-evenings weeks!, I’m extremely ecstatic to finally be able to share my Tom Kha Gai recipe now! 🤗
+After testing my recipe a couple of times, and perfecting it over a few house-smelling-absolutely-phenomenal-in-the-evenings weeks!, I’m extremely ecstatic to finally share my Tom Kha Gai recipe now! 🤗

 A couple of notes on the Thai ingredients – you’ll need galangal, the star ingredient in this soup, as well as lemongrass and kaffir lime leaves.
 If your local wet market or Asian market doesn’t have these, substitute with the following: